d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 and update all of them multiple times per second.
 Typically, we will want to perform these updates *in place*.
 Second, we might point at the same parameters from multiple variables.
-If we do not update in place, this could cause a memory leak, and make it possible for parts of our code to inadvertently reference stale parameters.
+If we do not update in place, this could cause that discarded memory is not released, and make it possible for parts of our code to inadvertently reference stale parameters.